timharek/timharek.no/content/blog/2023-08-31-2023-august-recently.md

 summaries them here (eventually), and I also managed to read a new comicbook and continue reading "How the world really works", by Vaclav Smil.

-- Wolverine: Black, white & blood - An OK read.
+- **Wolverine: Black, white & blood** – An OK read.
 I thought the comicbook was going to be chronological, but it was a bunch of different ones.

 ## 🎬 Entertainment

 ### TV

-The new Star Wars show Ashoka started last week.
+The new Star Wars show **Ashoka** started last week.
 I think it has been great for the first three episodes.
 I also started to watch Platonic, it's fine, not great nor bad.

 ### Movies

-- Kopps - A great old Swedish slapstick cop-movie!
+- **Kopps** – A great old Swedish slapstick cop-movie!
-- Tetris - This one was really great!
+- **Tetris** – This one was really great!
 I thought the trailer look cool, but I didn't expect the movie to be so entertaining.